Compare Movers and Prices

 Utilities

-You probably have a utilities checklist that’s separate from your change-of-address information.
-But double check that list by making sure you notify all your current and future utility accounts about your move.
+Create a utilities checklist that’s separate from your change-of-address information.
+Double check that list by making sure you notify all your current and future utility accounts about your move.
 This will also let you make sure cut-off and turn-on dates are accurate.

 Other Businesses to Contact